 How to use a loop in a file template to the target host with Ansible?

 This is extremely useful for service configuration files, placeholder web pages, reports, and so much more use cases.
-I’m going to show you a live demo with some simple Ansible code.
+I’m going to show you a live Playbook with some simple Ansible code.
 I’m Luca Berton and welcome to today’s episode of Ansible Pilot.

 Ansible loop in file template